rsms/compis/README.md

 some_bytes[3] // runtime panic: out of bounds
 ```

-Fixed-size arrays are concretely represented simply by a pointer while
+Fixed-size arrays are concretely represented simply by a pointer to the
-dynamic arrays are represented by a triple `(capacity, length, data_pointer)`.
+underlying memory while dynamic arrays are represented by a triple
+`(capacity, length, data_pointer)`.

 ## Slices